Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 <summary><ins>&nbsp;Realistic and pragmatic&nbsp;</ins></summary>
 &nbsp;

-I had to filtrate candidates for the list above while the quotes below were not on the first page of the search output ...
+They were not as easy to find as the quotes above ...

 * *Ginni Rometty*, CEO of IBM\
 "Some people call this artificial intelligence, but the reality is this technology will enhance us.
 So instead of artificial intelligence, I think we'll augment our intelligence."\